-■The-School Committee and the Association acknowledge that there may be recommendations from a Joint Committee to be established during the 2015-2016 school year (pursuant to the clause "Elementary/Middle School Time Ts3uc3: Thursday .
-Afternoon Program") thatmay lead to changes in this Committee option.
-Any such changes are subject to approval by the Committee and the Association.
-Secondary BIGELOW, DAY, AND OAK HILL MIDDLE SCHOOLS 1.
-The weekly hours for student will be; • four (4) days of 6.5 hours 1.
-The regular work day will begin 10 minutes before students are expected to report to their classroom/homeroom for attendance purposes.
-The regular work day will end 10 minutes after the students are dismissed from school, except for weekly short days when the regular work day for teachers will end at the end of the teacher work day.
-Time during the regular work day not already assigned for direct work with students, collaboration, other meetings or lunch shall continue to be considered preparation time, for the general purpose of preparing for instruction or for additional collaboration with other educators, and teachers will be available as needed.
-2. There will be up to and including.foun-fd 1 ! six.
-16) special.early release days during the year when students are dismissed after at least 3 hours of instructional time at 11:30: 3.
-Teachers will have up to 1215 minutes/week of contact- time with students: On weekly short days, professional development meetings will begin 10 minutes after the students are dismissed from school and last no longer than 90 minutes, 4.
-Teachers may be assigned up to and including two three (3) duties per six-day cycle (which may include advisory), include advisory a3 an-option): 5.
-Teachers will have one (1) duty-free lunch period/day based on the building schedule.
-6. Teachers will have up to-live (5) periods every two (2) cycles for -scheduled team and Grade bevel Department meetings at least one period of unscheduled preparation time each day unless this time has been allocated pursuant to Article 16.
-Section 2 of the contract (reference to coverage agreement).
-The focus of team.
-GLD and other collaborative meetings will continue to be subject to the direction and approval of the principal or the principaPs designee.
-7. Traehers-(c,g., SPED teachers) who arc regularly-scheduled for morc- than-t-wo-(2-) meetings per cycle will be compensated -with-additional preparation time for scheduled meetings above the towf2) per cycle.
-This section intentionally left blank, 8.
-Homeroom and advisory will continue to-be school-based decisions; This section intentionally left blank.
-9. All teachers will have an average of nine and one-half (9:5)-preparation-periods/eyele or -fifty- seven (57) preparation periods over a six cycle period.
-Preparation time i3 defined as time during which the ^eaeher hasmo direct service time with students.
-It is the goal of the Committee and the Association to balance the teaching load of all teachers equitably.
-10. Homeroom, lunch and passing' time-are-not- eouflted-as-part of the 1215 minutes/week.
-This section intentionally left blank.
-11. Team teachers will have up to 24 teaching periods in their core subject per cycle.
-Multi-team teachers will teach up to 30 periods per cycle.
-Team teachers will have up to and including 4 additional periods working with students, 12.
-The- Committee-and Administration- do not intend to make any significant changes in the spHt-between core contact'time and other student learning time-(OSLT/-Aoademic Responsibilities) beyond what is in the proposed schedules for the 2001-2002This section intentionally left blank.
-13. The Committee and/or the Administration will consult the Association prior to any significant changes being made to the split between core-contact time and OSLT/Aeademic Responsibilities middle school schedule framework, except in exigent circumstances.
-The-€ommittee recognizes its^obligation to bargain with the Association over mandatory subjects of collective bargaining; 14.
-The Middle School Oversight Committee, with an equal number of members appointed by the Superintendent and the Association, will convene as needed for continue to meet for the continue to meet for the purpose of overseeing implementation of this Agreement and resolving related problems.
-BROWN MIDDLE SCHOOL 1, The weekly hours for student will be:
+- 5. Teachers may be assigned up to two duties per six-day cycle (which include advisory as an option). - 6.
+Teachers will have one (1) duty-free lunch period/day based on the building schedule. - 7.
+Team teachers will have up to four (4) periods every two (2) cycles for scheduled team and Grade Level Department meetings. - 8.
+Teachers (e.g., SPED teachers) who are regularly scheduled for more than two (2) meetings per cycle will be compensated with additional preparation time for scheduled meetings above the two (2) per cycle. - 9.
+Homeroom and advisory will continue to be school-based decisions. - 10.
+All teachers will have an average of eight (8) preparation periods/cycle or forty-eight (48) preparation periods over a six-cycle period.
+Preparation time is defined as time during which the teacher has no direct service time with students.
+It is the goal of the Committee and the Association to balance the teaching load of all teachers equitably. - 11.
+Homeroom, lunch and passing time are not counted as part of 1215 minutes/week. - 12.
+Team teachers will have up to 20 teaching periods in their core subject per cycle.
+Multi-team teachers will teach up to 25 periods per cycle. - 13.
+The Committee and Administration do not intend to make any significant changes in the split between core contact time and other student learning time (OSLT/Academic Responsibilities) beyond what is in the proposed schedules for 2001-2002. - 14.
+The Committee and the Administration will consult the Association prior to any significant changes being made to the split between core contact time and OSLT/Academic Responsibilities.
+The Committee recognizes its obligation to bargain with the Association over mandatory subjects of collective bargaining. - 15.
+The Middle School Oversight Committee, with an equal number of members appointed by the Committee and the Association, will continue to meet for the purpose of overseeing implementation of the Agreement and resolving related problems.